janlelis/unicode-emoji/README.md

 #### Include Textual Emoji

-By default, textual Emoji (emoji characters with text variation selector or those that have a default text presentation) will not be included in the default regexes.
+By default, textual Emoji (emoji characters with text variation selector or those that have a default text presentation) will not be included in the default regexes (except in `REGEX_POSSIBLE`).
 However, if you wish to match for them too, you can include them in your regex by appending the `_INCLUDE_TEXT` suffix:

 Regex                         | Description | Example Matches | Example Non-Matches
 ------------------------------|-------------|-----------------|--------------------